 If YES, please list the name of the plan and the period it covers, its priorities, funding and alignment with the 2030 Agenda for Sustainable Development, including the targets under SDG 5.

+The National Strategy for the Protection of Human Rights in Georgia 2014-2020 is a key policy document that promotes a human rights-based approach in all policy development and implementation, including considering the different needs of women and men in any given situation.

+Two stand-alone National Action Plans and one chapter of the Human Rights Action Plan: Gender Equality Women’s Empowerment for supporting gender equality and women’s empowerment approved by the government include:

+National Action Plan on the Implementation of the UN Security Council resolutions on Women, Peace and Security;

+National Action Plan on the Measures to be Implemented for Combating Violence against Women and Domestic Violence and Protection of Victims/Survivors covering period from 2018 to 2020.

+The 2018-2020 NAPs are harmonized with the Action Plan of the Government of Georgia on the Protection of Human Rights and aligned with the relevant objectives, targets and indicators of the nationalized Sustainable Development Goals (SDGs).

+Gender Equality Council plans to approve the new state concept on gender equality in Georgia by the end of 2019 which has not been updated since its adoption in 2006.

 If YES, has the national action plan been costed and have sufficient resources been allocated to its achievement in the current budget?

+With support from UN agenciescosting exercise has been carried out to reflect relevant expenses of different activities under the budget line of the NAPs (2018-2020)

 Does your country have an action plan and timeline for implementation of the recommendations of the Committee on the Elimination of Discrimination against Women (if a State party), or of the recommendations of the Universal Periodic Review or other United Nations human rights mechanisms that address gender inequality/discrimination against women?